nilearn/nilearn/doc/nifti_masker/getting_started.rst

 The typical way to load data is to use a fetching function provided by Nisl which will download a dataset and return a bunch of paths to the dataset files.
 Each returned object is dataset specific.
-In fact there is no generic dataset type in Nisl: each dataset singularities are conserved.
-The functional files of the fetched dataset can then be passed directly to the Nifti masker.
+In fact there is no generic dataset type in nisl: each dataset singularities are conserved.
+The functional files of the fetched dataset can then be passed directly to the :class:`NiftiMasker`.
 For example :

 .. literalinclude:: ../../plot_nifti_simple.py